-As a researcher, I spend a lot of my day talking to people, trying to understand them and empathize with their experiences.
-Of course, I’m not the only one in my organization speaking to people - product managers, designers, customer success, marketing and sales frequently chat with users and customers.
+Researchers spend a lot of their day talking to people, trying to understand them and empathize with their experiences.
+They're not the only ones in the organization speaking to people–product managers, designers, customer success, marketing, and sales frequently chat with users and customers.

 Researchers can find this challenging because it’s hard to determine if other departments ask unbiased questions and capture useful data.
 It can be daunting to figure out what questions will result in relevant insights that’ll later be leveraged for better research.

 The more people who understand research techniques, the more data can be added into the pipeline and leveraged when generating insights.
 This prospect makes it incredibly important to educate stakeholders on how to best conduct research sessions and capture the correct data.